 These are just a few items you should notify your insurance agent about.
 For a more detailed list, contact your insurance agent today.

 By following this 5 step guide to nonprofit insurance, your nonprofit should find the insurance maze to be a bit easier to navigate.
-The team at Nonprofit Insurance Services would be happy to answer any questions or even review your current insurance coverage to help ensure your nonprofit is properly protected against potential lawsuits.
+The team at Nonprofit Insurance Program would be happy to answer any questions or even review your current insurance coverage to help ensure your nonprofit is properly protected against potential lawsuits.
 Call an insurance counselor today at 800-673-2558.